MetaMask/metamask-docs/snaps/tutorials/custom-evm-accounts.md

 [`MethodNotSupportedError`](../reference/keyring-api/classes/MethodNotSupportedError.md)
 if it doesn't recognize the request method.

-Since your snap most likely wants to answer other JSON-RPC requests in addition to the `keyring_*` ones, another helper called [`buildHandlersChain`](../reference/keyring-api/functions/buildHandlersChain.md) lets you chain multiple RPC handlers together.
+Since your Snap most likely wants to answer other JSON-RPC requests in addition to the `keyring_*` ones, another helper called [`buildHandlersChain`](../reference/keyring-api/functions/buildHandlersChain.md) lets you chain multiple RPC handlers together.
 As each handler in the chain throws a